snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 ## Start with entities

 A good practice when designing tracking is to start with [the entities](/docs/understanding-your-pipeline/entities/index.md).
-Entities contextualise and join events together, and they are often the levels of analysis a business is interested in (e.g., sale, user, organisation, location).
+Entities contextualize and join events together, and they are often the levels of analysis a business is interested in (e.g., sale, user, organization, location).

 When thinking about the information modeled using entities, ask these questions: